Simons Variation in Individuals Project (Simons VIP)

 Simons VIP data:

-All Simons VIP data are available to approved researchers via SFARI Base.
+Data from the following individuals are currently available to approved researchers via SFARI Base:

 Single nucleotide polymorphism (SNP) genotype data